routine needed to run the notebook on Google Colab

 print(f"Final error testing {err:.2f}%")

-Solving the problem with a Fourier Neural Operator (FNO)¶
+Solving the Problem with a Fourier Neural Operator¶

-We will now move to solve the problem using a FNO.
-Since we are learning operator this approach is better suited, as we shall see.
+We will now solve the Darcy flow problem using a Fourier Neural Operator (FNO).
+Since we are learning a mapping between functions—i.e., an operator—this approach is more suitable and often yields better performance, as we will see.

 # make model